-Why STEM Education is Important
+Why STEM Education Is Important

 Despite continued growth in Science, Technology, Engineering, and Math (STEM) fields, a shortage of qualified job applicants in the U.S. remain; only 16 percent of college graduates major in the STEM fields while U.S. officials estimate more than 1.2 million job openings by 2018.

-According to the International Society of Automation (ISA), students from other countries, such as China, Taipei, Russian Federation, and Japan, outperform U.S. eight-graders in science and math.
+According to the International Society of Automation (ISA), students from other countries, such as China, Taipei, Russian Federation, and Japan, outperform U.S. 8th graders in science and math.
 And when students struggle, their disinterest in STEM grows.
 A study of high school students performed by the Business-Higher Education Forum showed that only 17 percent of high school seniors were proficient in math and interested in STEM fields.

 STEM fields drive innovation to create new products and processes that sustain the U.S. economy and remain competitive globally.
 Right now, we’re falling behind.
 But parents can play an active role in helping the country catch up.
 It’s never too soon to get kids excited about these subjects.
 In fact, research recommends that concerted efforts to engage learning start in early elementary school.